The Father's Will for His Children

 One of the first major responsibilities of those who participate in the first resurrection is to assist Jesus Christ in the conversion of humanity (1.Tim.2:4; 2.Pet.3:9).
 In preparation for this task, one is to grow in grace and knowledge (2.Pet.3:18) and come to a clear understanding of God's will (his purpose) for one's life and his plan for the salvation of the rest of humanity.

-If you are one who is now called to salvation, God the Father knew you before the foundation of the earth (2.Tim.1:8); he knew that you would exist, because he had predetermined your existence and the time that you would be born and given an opportunity for salvation.
-He did this, so that you would have an opportunity to become one of the first-born sons of his new creation in order to fulfill a function and a responsibility in his royal family and holy nation of kings, ambassadors, and priests.
+If you are one preordained to salvation during this gospel age, God the Father knew you before the foundation of the earth (2.Tim.1:8); he knew that you would exist, because he had predetermined your existence and the time that you would be born and given an opportunity for salvation.
+He did this, so that you would have an opportunity to become one of the firstborn sons of his new creation in order to fulfill a function and a responsibility in his royal family and holy nation of kings, ambassadors, and priests.

 GOD'S WILL, SALVATION, AND REWARDS